tjohann/a20_sdk/README.md

 Requirement
 -----------

-The only yet know requirement is git.
+The only yet know requirements are git and rsync.

 Description